philimat/dotfiles/README.md

 # dotfiles

-My configuration files: Vim, Bash, tmux
+My configuration files for Vim, Git, Bash, and Tmux on various operating systems.
+Colorschemes, Xcode customizations, and instructions on swapping Esc and Caps Lock for a better Vim experience are also included.

 ## **macOS**